KeqingLiuVU/DS5690Project/README.md

   Due to the private nature of this information, the dataset is not uploaded to GitHub and is securely stored locally during project execution.

+**Permissions:**

+- **Model Permissions:** The model usage complies with Anthropic's terms and conditions.

+- **Dataset Permissions:** The dataset includes sensitive personal information such as LinkedIn credentials (username and password), personal details (name, email, phone number, etc.), and predefined answers to frequently asked application questions.
+This information is privately owned and securely stored locally, ensuring no unauthorized access or sharing.

 **Training Parameters and Experimental Info:**

 This project does not involve training the Claude-3.5-Sonnet model directly.
 Instead, the model is accessed through its API for inference.
 The automation workflow integrates this model to enhance job application efficiency.